naninovel/docs/docs/guide/text-printers.md

 You can add custom text printers based on the built-in templates or create new printers from scratch.
 For example, let's customize the built-in `Dialogue` template.

-Use `Create -> Naninovel -> Text Printers -> Dialogue` asset context menu to create a dialogue prefab somewhere outside of the Naninovel package, e.g. at the `Assets/TextPrinters` folder.
+Use `Create -> Naninovel -> Text Printers -> Dialogue` asset context menu to create a dialogue prefab somewhere outside the Naninovel package, e.g. at the `Assets/TextPrinters` folder.

 Edit the prefab: change font, textures, add animations, etc. For more information on the available UI building tools consult [Unity documentation for uGUI](https://docs.unity3d.com/Packages/com.unity.ugui@latest).
 There are also a couple of tutorial videos and an example project on working with uGUI in the [UI customization guide](/guide/user-interface#ui-customization).

 Expose the prefab to engine resources using the printer's manager GUI, which can be accessed with `Naninovel -> Resources -> Printers` context menu.
-Add a new record using `+` (plus) button, enter actor ID (can differ from the prefab name) and double click the record to open actor settings.
+Add a new record using `+` (plus) button, enter actor ID (can differ from the prefab name) and double-click the record to open actor settings.
 Drag-drop printer prefab to the `Resource` field.

 ![](https://i.gyazo.com/3f51881fa554720b7a4092dca42fd15e.mp4)